 Collector Posted February 11, 2014 Report Share Posted February 11, 2014 What do you mean, African or European?
 Frede 1 Quote Link to comment Share on other sites More sharing options...

 drdrslashvohaul Posted February 12, 2014 Report Share Posted February 12, 2014 How can he possibly think that this behaviour achieves ANYTHING?
 He must be talented though.
 I find it difficult enough coming up with 3-minute story lines for an out of touch maniacal games CEO.
 He lives it.
-Troels Pleimert, Intendant S, Decaffeinated Jedi and 1 other 4 Quote Link to comment Share on other sites More sharing options...
+Intendant S, Frede, Decaffeinated Jedi and 1 other 4 Quote Link to comment Share on other sites More sharing options...

 tomimt Posted February 12, 2014 Report Share Posted February 12, 2014 I think there's a lot of bitterness there from his part.
 When he was talking about that Sierra 2.0 thing ages ago he propably was deadly serious about it.
 And then, thanks to his personality, the rug was kinda yanked under him (despite there wasn't one in first place).
 Before the crap hit the fan he most likely was indulging in dreams of really churning out "real" sequals to King's Quest, Space Quest and all the other Sierra classics.
 There's a reason he outed Telltale about King's Quest before they had a change to do it themselves.
 That propably just did more harm than good to him as well.
 Quote Link to comment Share on other sites More sharing options...